SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 ### Basic arrays
 - arrays are a type of data structure that can be used to store a collection of elements.
-- they are stored in the heap area of MINT until rebooted, once defined, their size cannot be changed
+- they are stored in the heap area of MINT until rebooted,
-- once an array is created and stored in a variable, it remains static and does not need to be initialized with numbers.
-Instead, we can insert variables directly into it.
+- very important - once defined, their size and contents cannot be changed
 - Arrays are indexed, which means that each element in the array has a unique number associated with it.
 - This number is called the index of the element.
 - the array indexes start at 0
 - To create an array, use the following syntax:
-- v = variable i.e. single lowercase single letter
+- v = variable i.e. single lowercase single letter , use this if u want to change the array contents
 - n= number

 ```